An Arborist's Manual to Tree Felling

 How do I know if a tree is dead?

-What are the signs of a diseased tree?
+What are the symptoms of a diseased tree?

-Is it safe to take down a tree yourself?
+Is it safe to remove the tree by yourself?

 Conclusion